datacenter/ND-Pre-Upgrade-Validation-Script/README.md

 ### Compatibility Notes
 - The main script is currently only compatible with Python 3.7+ but will be modified in the future.
 - The worker script is Python 2.7+ compatible to accommodate ND nodes on versions prior to 3.0.

-### Support
-- Feedback and questions are welcome.
-- If you have feedback or are encountering an issue running the script, please send an email to nd-preupgrade-validation@cisco.com
-- If the script is recommending to open a Cisco TAC SR for any specific issue, please open a Cisco TAC SR.
-- Running this script is not a requirement but it is intended to provide additional reassurance when planning for a Nexus Dashboard upgrade.

 ### Example Run:
 ```